HaveFunTrading/bcast/README.md

 ```

 The `commit` operation is optional as the new producer position (as a result of us writing to the buffer) will be made
 visible to other processes (threads) the moment the `Claim` is dropped.
 The `Reader` is constructed in similar way by attaching it to some 'shared' memory.

 ```rust
 let bytes: &[u8] = ...;
 let mut reader = RingBuffer::new(bytes).into_reader();
 ```

-The reader is batch aware (it knows how far behind a producer it is) and provides elegant way to process pending
+The `Reader` is batch aware (it knows how far behind a producer it is) and provides elegant way to process pending
 messages in form of an iterator.

 ```rust